Jane Fonda's Workout: Exercise industry

-The second version is told by corporate attorney Richard D. Klinger of RCA Records, an executive in the company's SelectaVision video group.
-In early 1981, Karl and Klinger contacted Fonda about shooting a video of her Beverly Hills exercise routine.
+According to Richard D. Klinger, an executive in RCA Records' SelectaVision video group, Karl and Klinger contacted Fonda about shooting a video of her Beverly Hills exercise routine in early 1981.
 At the time, she was still creating Jane Fonda's Workout Book, and she said she should first present the video idea to her book publisher, Simon & Schuster.
 David Obst at Simon & Schuster was keen on the proposal, but it was rejected by their affiliate Paramount Home Video.
-Fonda returned to Klinger and Karl who then entered into a joint production deal such that RCA would make the video discs while Karl would make the video tapes.
-Klinger, the husband of singer Janis Hansen, was named West Coast director of RCA Video in January 1982.
+Fonda returned to Klinger and Karl who then entered into a joint production deal in which RCA would make the video discs while Karl would make the video tapes.
+Klinger was named West Coast director of RCA Video in January 1982.
 Karl Home Video and RCA Video Productions began shooting Fonda's video in early 1982.
 Simon & Schuster later regretted their decision, and by 1985 they were shopping for video projects.
-Paramount head Barry Diller said in August 1983 that Paramount ignored obtaining publishing rights to business opportunities such as the Fonda workout video because "nobody" at Paramount was familiar with the process.
+Paramount head Barry Diller said in August 1983 that Paramount ignored obtaining publishing rights to business opportunities such as the Fonda workout video because Paramount executives were not familiar with the process.
 After this prominent failure, Diller said Paramount vigorously pursued the rights to related business ideas.

 Fonda's Workout

-With a budget of $50,000 $75,000 or $100,000, Fonda started shooting the video with her friend, director Sid Galanty, a fellow Democrat known for making political advertisements for television.
+With a budget of $50,000, $75,000, or $100,000, Fonda started shooting the video with her friend, director Sid Galanty, a fellow Democrat known for making political advertisements for television.
 Fonda suggested that she act out a scripted role but Galanty convinced her to ad-lib and be herself.
 Galanty proposed shooting outdoors but Fonda insisted on a sprung floor suitable for dancers.
 Fonda's Beverly Hills studio proved to be incompatible because the mirrored walls reflected lights and cameras.
 Instead, Galanty built a theatrical set for the video, and the production crew worked out the many technical problems.
 Filming with music was impractical because the recording of Fonda's voice needed to be as pure as possible, so only the beats, the lowest frequencies of the music were amplified, to be filtered out in the editing.
 Fonda was unable to simultaneously talk to the viewer and count through her movements, so she took timing cues from hand gestures given by assistants stationed at the camera.
-Behind Fonda and likewise barefoot, a group of seven instructors and students from her exercise studios took part in the routine; they, too, watched the timing cues.
+Behind Fonda and also barefoot, a group of seven instructors and students from her exercise studios took part in the routine; they, too, watched the timing cues.
 Every exercise sequence was filmed in one long take, and if Fonda or Galanty saw a problem in playback, they filmed the whole sequence over again, which was physically demanding.
 Principal photography was done in three days, and editing was finished by mid-March.